-As of December 30, 2018, we had unrestricted cash and cash equivalents of \$101.7 million.
-Our cash balances are held in numerous locations throughout the world, and as of December 30, 2018, all of our cash was held outside of the United States.
+As of December 29, 2019, we had unrestricted cash and cash equivalents of \$121.0 million.
+Our cash balances are held in numerous locations throughout the world, and as of December 29, 2019, all of our cash was held outside of the United States.
 This offshore cash is used to fund operations of our business in the EMEA and Asia Pacific regions as well as non-U.S. manufacturing operations, which require local payment for product materials and other expenses.

-Prior to the spin-off, we expect to enter into a \$325.0 million term loan with an expected maturity date of 2025 and a revolving credit facility for borrowings up to \$100.0 million.
-Immediately following the separation and distribution, TZS will contribute of \$298.0 million in cash to Maxeon Solar in exchange for a number of our shares such that immediately following such issuance, TZS will own no less than 28.848% of our total dilutive outstanding shares.
+Prior to the spin-off, we expect to enter into term loans with a total borrowing capacity of up to \$325.0 million with an expected maturity date of 2025 and a revolving credit facility for borrowings up to \$100.0 million.
+Immediately following the separation and distribution, TZS will contribute \$298.0 million in cash to Maxeon Solar in exchange for a number of our shares such that immediately following such issuance, TZS will own approximately 28.848% of our total dilutive outstanding shares.

-We expect total capital expenditures related to purchases of property, plant and equipment of approximately \$41.4 million in fiscal year 2019 in order to increase our manufacturing capacity for our highest efficiency Maxeon 5 product platform and our new Performance Line, improve our current and next generation solar cell manufacturing technology, and other projects.
+We expect total capital expenditures related to purchases of property, plant and equipment of approximately \$73.0 million in fiscal year 2020 in order to increase our manufacturing capacity for our highest efficiency Maxeon 5 and 6 product platform and our new Performance Line, improve our current and next generation solar cell manufacturing technology, and other projects.